What Is Diabetic Retinopathy?

 Your doctor will take into account your age, medical history, lifestyle, and the degree of damage to the retina before recommending a course of action.
 In many cases, treatment is not required; in others, laser treatments may be recommended to halt further progression of the disease.

 In cases of background retinopathy, the laser is focused with pinpoint accuracy on the damaged blood vessels.
 The heat from the laser seals the vessels and helps bond the retina to the back of the eye by forming minute scars.

 One common treatment for proliferative retinopathy is called pan-retinal photo-coagulation.
 In this procedure, the peripheral retina is scattered with laser light beams, like the pattern made by a shotgun.
 Although a certain amount of healthy tissue is destroyed, this technique usually stops further growth of abnormal cells and preserves the macula, saving valuable straight-ahead and color vision.

 Removal Of The Vitreous

 If the vitreous has become too clouded with blood to clear on its own, a procedure called a vitrectomy may be recommended.
 In this technique, the vitreous is drained and replaced with a clear, artificial solution.
 An immediate improvement in sight is noted in about 70% of cases.

 Retinal detachment occurs when the transparent layer of the retina separates from the pigment layer.
 As the cones and rods contained in the transparent layer are lifted away, vision becomes darkened and distorted.
 Complete detachment leads to complete loss of vision.

 If you have diabetes, your eyes are almost certain to be affected.
-Early detection and diagnosis of diabetic retinopathy is important if good vision is to be maintained.
-As there are no symptoms in early stages, regular checkups by an eyecare professional are vital.
+Early detection and diagnosis of diabetic retinopathy are important if good vision is to be maintained.
+As there are no symptoms in the early stages, regular checkups by an eye care professional are vital.